oscarb/pad/_docs/android-development-notes.md

    * state_activated
    * state_selected
    * default
+   Note: each item can have a color as the drawable
 0. Set backgroubd of item to be selected to the newly created touch selector